Schneegans/dynamic-badges-action/README.md

 `message` | Required.
 The right text of the badge.
 `labelColor` | The left color of the badge.
 `color` | The right color of the badge.
-`isError` | The color will be red and cannot be overridde.n `namedLogo` | A logo name from [simpleicons.org](http://simpleicons.org/).
+`isError` | The color will be red and cannot be overridden.
+`namedLogo` | A logo name from [simpleicons.org](http://simpleicons.org/).
 `logoSvg` | An svg-string to be used as logo.
 `logoColor` | The color for the logo.